PASSION, EXPERIENCE, COACHING EXCELLENCE, DEDICATION.

 Hillary’s biggest goal with Jiu Jitsu is to get more women trying it (and training!!!).
 She tries to ease people into it and also give the ladies some real life self-defense/practical applications of BJJ.
 She also encourages her female students to try competition as early as possible.
 She wasn't able to compete much when she first started because there weren't many women training let alone competing.
 She values competition as an opportunity to test our skills against other females of similar size and experience.

-- Hillary holds a black belt in Jiu Jitsu and a brown belt in Judo
+Hillary holds a 1st degree black belt in Jiu Jitsu and a brown belt in Judo

 Sean was introduced to Brazilian Jiu Jitsu in 2001 while watching the movie “Choke,” a documentary about Rickson Gracie.
 He signed up the following term in 2002 for a Jiu Jitsu class at the University of Oregon.
 Seven weeks after starting training he competed in his first tournament and was officially hooked.
 In 2003, after graduating from Univeristy of Oregon, he moved back to Portland and began training full time with Impact Jiu Jitsu.